naomidewys/weather-app-project/README.md

   Work in Progress
 </h2>
 <p>
-  These are the areas I'm still working on.
+  These are the areas I'm still working on:
   <ul>
     <li>
       Changing between Celsius and Fahrenheit for the current day's low/high temperature range.